Tina Neal, Brown Class of 1981: The Extraordinary 2018 Eruption of Kīlauea Volcano, Hawaii

 List Auditorium, 64 College Street, Providence

 From screenwriting to stand-up, women have been closing the gender gap in comedy.
 How did they break into the business?
 How did their personal experiences shape their comedic voices?
 What's fair game and what's off limits in their humor?
-Join us to discuss how Brown alumnae are making a living by making people laugh.
+Brown alumnae discussed how they are making a living by making people laugh.

 Lauren Corrao ’83, P’16, Consultant, Comcast Entertainment Studios; former President, Ellen DeGeneres' Production Company; and former President, Original Programming & Development, Comedy Central (moderator)